Chief Informatics Officer, Executive Director of Biomedical Informatics:

 David J. Foran, PhD

-(Note: please also consider including the names of individuals from the shared resources if they provided any intellectual input or additional effort.)
+Please consider including the names of individuals from the shared resource if they provided any intellectual input or additional effort.

 NIH Public Access Policy: Publications that result from services provided by this Shared Resource must be compliant with the NIH Public Access policy by submitting your paper to PubMed Central.
 Go to: https://publicaccess.nih.gov/submit_process.htm for PubMed Central's submission methods instructions.

 If you require additional guidance on how to properly acknowledge a single shared resource or multiple shared resources you may contact Janet Bandoy, Shared Resource Coordinator.